Sam Oye: Early life and education

 Sam Oye was born on 13 April 1974 to Simeon Adisa and Florence Mopelola Shoroye, in Kaduna, Kaduna State.
 He hails from Abeokuta, Ogun State, Nigeria.
 Oye grew up in Bauchi State where he attended Government Day Secondary School, Bauchi, Bauchi State (1985-1988), Government Science Secondary School, Azare, Bauchi State (1989-1991) and Wasimi Community High School, Maryland, Lagos State.
-He then proceeded to University of Ibadan, Oyo State, where he obtained a Bachelor's degree in Geology in 2000.
+He further obtained a bachelor's degree in Geology from University of Ibadan, Oyo State.

 Oye worked as a secretary with Bantale & Co Ltd, Lagos State, before becoming a full-time cleric.

 Ministry

 In 1989, Oye served as the assistant leader of the Fellowship of Christian Students (FCS) in Azare, Bauchi State, and served as the assistant to the president of the Deeper Life School Outreach at Wasimi Community Secondary School in Maryland, Lagos, in 1994.
-He also held the position of District Student Leaser for the Deeper Life Bible Church in Onigbongbo District, Lagos.
+He also held the position of District Student Leader for the Deeper Life Bible Church in Onigbongbo District, Lagos.
 He furthered his ministry as the Youth Pastor at Goodnews Miracle Bible Church in Alasia, Lagos, and later became the president of Dominion Youth Ministry (Dominion Team) in Lagos.

 In 2000, Oye founded the Springtime Christian Center in Lagos and relocated to Abuja in 2002, where it evolved into The Transforming Church, Worldwide, (formerly Harvest House International Church).
 As of June 2024, The Transforming Church has 5 branches across Nigeria, and the United Kingdom.

 At the wake of COVID-19, Oye started an online prayer session which grew to become the Prophetic Prayer Hour (PPH) hosted on YouTube and other social media platforms.
 The online prayer session has attracted thousands of followers from over hundreds countries daily.

 Oye has hosted Prophetic Prayer conferences in Nigeria, the United Kingdom, Canada, the United States and other Trinidad and Tobago.

 Oye has been featured as a Special guest on Christian Broadcasting Network (CBN), Trinity Broadcasting Network TBN Africa, TBN Salsa USA, TBN Praise the Lord Worldwide), DAYSTAR Television, and Channels TV.